PLANS STARTING AT $25/YEAR

 What is Horde and what does it do?

-Horde is one of the web-based e-mail interfaces that we offer to clients.
-Horde includes many of handy extra features, particularly handy for someone who needs something more than just basic webmail.
+Horde includes many useful extra features, particularly handy for someone who needs something more than just basic webmail.
 Horde is made up of several modules, each with a specific purpose:

 • Horde's address book and contact management application is capable of attachments, spell-check, address books, multiple folders, and multiple-language support.